Stretching is a fundamental part of our conditioning

 - The morning muscular awakening – Very useful to reactivate the body (eg. for a normal productive day)

-- The relaxation after training – To gradually prepare the body for a good rest (in view of the following training day)
+- The relaxation after training – To gradually prepare the body for a good rest (in view of the following training day, read also 5 regeneration practices to recover after training)

 The correct way to stretch

-The general tips that we are going to share are especially for beginners (and refer mainly to the exercises described in the article Basic soft stretching).
-If this is our first approach to stretching let’s read carefully:
+The general tips that we are going to share are especially for beginners (and refer mainly to exercises like the ones described in the article Basic soft stretching) but some of them are extremely useful even for the advanced practitioners:

-- The right clothes – We must wear elastic / ample clothes that do not limit our flexibility in any way (no tight pants, constrictive underwear, fabric that creates thickness, etc.)
+- The right clothes – We must wear elastic / ample clothes that do not limit our flexibility in any way (no tight pants, constrictive underwear, fabric that creates thickness / friction, etc.)

-- Use only the weight of the body – Especially at the beginning, we must use only the mass of our body to exert a light pressure on the part we wish to lengthen (no muscular thrusts, extra weights, constriction tools, etc.)
+- Use only the weight of the body – Especially at the beginning, we must use only the relaxed mass of our body to exert a light and natural pressure on the parts we wish to lengthen (no muscular thrusts, extra weights, constriction tools, etc.)

 - Feel the tension – We must feel a tension, no matter its intensity, the fundamental thing is not to feel pain (if this happen we have to lower the intensity and if it continues we have to stop and consult a doctor)

-- Our limits – Let’s learn to know our body and its limits (“never train what is in pain”), the first times it will be more difficult to understand what is happening to our body but with the time we will be able to find the right balance
+- Our limits – Let’s learn to know our body and its limits (as we always say “never train what is in pain”); the first times it will be more difficult to understand what is happening to our body but with the time we will be always able to find the right balance

-- Maintain the position – In the static exercises it is important to maintain the position without vibrations for 5-45 seconds (depending on the level and on the knowledge of the body of the practitioner)
+- Maintain the position – In the static exercises it is important to maintain the position without vibrations for 5-45 seconds (depending on the level and on the knowledge of the body of the practitioner); it is better to work on longer times than on stronger tension

-- Symmetry and balance – Our positions must be stable, comfortable and balanced, we have to avoid postures that are excessively inconvenient or unstable (we must maintain the control of our body)
+- Symmetry and equilibrium – Our positions must be stable, comfortable and balanced, we have to avoid postures that are excessively inconvenient or unstable (we must maintain the control of our body); in most cases the shoulders are relaxed and the back perfectly straight (but even this changes exercise by exercise)

-- Oppose a resistance – We always have to oppose a minimal muscular resistance opposed to the elongation direction (so as to strengthen also the involved muscles and avoid breakings / strains during dynamic practice)
+- Oppose a resistance – We always have to oppose a minimal muscular resistance opposed to the elongation direction (so as to strengthen also the involved muscles and avoid breakings / strains during dynamic situations); this is particularly important for martial arts

 - Concentration – We need to know what we want to stretch and bring our attention to those body elements so as to optimize the position and get the maximum benefit (we must focus our effort exactly where we want to work)